simonvh/gimmemotifs-manuscript/manuscript.md

 necessary to accurately judge the performance.

-Finally, we presented a new ensemble approach, *maelstrom*, to determine motif activity in two or more epigenomic and transcriptomic data sets.
+Finally, we presented a new ensemble approach, *maelstrom*, to determine motif activity in two or more epigenomic or transcriptomic data sets.
 Using H3K27ac ChIP-seq signal as a measure for enhancer activity, we analyzed cell-type specific motif activity in a large collection of hematopoietic cell types.
-We identified known lineage regulators, as well as motifs for factors that are less well studied in the hematopoietic lineage.
+We identified known lineage regulators, as well as motifs for factors that are less well studied in a hematopoietic context.
-This illustrates how `gimme maelstrom` can serve to identify cell type-speficic transcription factors.
+This illustrates how `gimme maelstrom` can serve to identify cell type-specific transcription factors.

 In conclusion, GimmeMotifs is a flexible and highly versatile framework for transcription factor motif analysis.
 Both command line and programmatic use in Python are supported.
 One planned future improvement to GimmeMotifs is the support of more sophisticated motif models.
-Although PFMs are very informative, it is clear that it is an oversimplification of TF binding preferences.
+Although PFMs are very informative, it is clear that they represent an oversimplification of TF binding preferences.
 While several approaches that incorporate positional dependencies have been developed, it is still unclear how well these models perform and their use depends on specific tools.
 Supporting these different models and benchmarking their performance relative to high-quality PFMs will simplify their use and give insight into their benefits and disadvantages.
-Secondly, there is a lot of progress in modeling TF binding using deep neural networks (DNNs).
+Second, there is significant progress recently in modeling TF binding using deep neural networks (DNNs).
 These DNNs can learn sequence motifs, as well as complex inter-dependencies, directly from the data.
-However, interpretation becomes less straightforward.
-Although it is possible, we think that analyzing and understanding a trained DNN can benefit from high-quality motif databases and comparative tools such as GimmeMotifs.
+However, while biological interpretation is possible, it becomes less straightforward.
+We expect that analyzing and understanding a trained DNN can benefit from high-quality motif databases and comparative tools such as GimmeMotifs.